-The Company currently requires additional funding to reduce its working capital deficiency, continue operations, and to investigate existing and future exploration and evaluation assets.
+Though the Company has been successful in raising capital in the first half of 2016, the Company requires additional funding to reduce its working capital deficiency, continue operations, and to investigate existing and future exploration and evaluation assets.
 Alternatives to secure additional funding are ongoing and include private placements and optioning out or disposing of existing properties.